red-gate/Tech-Radar/README.md

 ## Frequently Asked Questions

 ### How do I contribute?
-Make a PR and it'll start a conversation in #prod-lead-software-engineers channel!
+Make a PR and it'll start a conversation in [#peergroup-lse](https://redgate.slack.com/archives/CN39BHZUK) channel!

 ### It won't display properly.
 Help!